gaearon/redux-bootstrap/README.md

 - Set the routes, history and store in the Root component.
 - Render the Root component.

-Redux bootrap handles all this stuff for you!
+The redux-bootrap package handles all this stuff for you!

-This idea is based on the bootstrap function which is available in other framewokrs like the [Angular 2.0](https://angular.io/docs/ts/latest/api/platform/browser/bootstrap-function.html) or the [Aurelia](http://aurelia.io/docs.html#/aurelia/bootstrapper/1.0.0-beta.1.2.0/doc/api/overview) bootstrapping functions.
+This idea is based on the bootstrap function which is available in other modern JS framewokrs like the [Angular 2.0](https://angular.io/docs/ts/latest/api/platform/browser/bootstrap-function.html) or the [Aurelia](http://aurelia.io/docs.html#/aurelia/bootstrapper/1.0.0-beta.1.2.0/doc/api/overview) bootstrapping functions.